lcyjames/rtaCFR/README.md

 >- `F_mean` is the mean of the gamma distribution for the time from disease onset to death
 >- `F_shape` is the shape parameter of the gamma distribution for the time from disease onset to death

-Taking scenario (b) in the simulation study in Qu et al. (2022) as an example:
+Take scenario (b) in the simulation study in Qu et al. (2022) as an example:
 ```
 data <- rtaCFR.SIM(ct = 3000-5*abs(100-c(1:200)), pt = 0.01*exp(0.012*c(1:200)), seed = 1)
 head(data)